 Ph.D. admissions information

 The Ph.D. application deadline is December 15.
-Applicants are responsible for ensuring that the application is complete.
-Applications whose supplemental materials (such as transcripts and letters of recommendation) have not been received by February 15 may be held for admission the following year.
+Applications whose supplemental materials (such as transcripts and letters of recommendation) have not been received by February 15 can be requested by the student to be held for admission review the following year.
 Please see the VCU Graduate School admissions website for the online application.

 - Retaking the GREs before submitting the application.
 We will use the highest scores when making admission decisions.

 - Providing an explanation in the personal statement.

 - Submit a personal statement.
 Please include information related to research interests, career goals, and why the track is a good fit.
 Applicants should familiarize themselves with the faculty in the track to which they are applying.
 It is strongly recommended that applicants identify a core faculty member with similar interests.
 Review committees will use personal statements to determine applicant fit.
 More specific guidance regarding personal statements can be found on track web pages.

 - Provide all undergraduate and graduate transcripts.
 Typically the last sixty hours undergraduate GPA should be at least 3.2, for applicable tracks, and a graduate GPA of at least 3.5 is expected.
 The rigor of coursework will be considered in the evaluation of transcripts.